 - Kievskaya (Brown Line): This station commemorates the Ukrainian people’s great accomplishment in achieving membership of the Soviet Union.
 It is worth remembering, while admiring the paintings of joyous peasants’ faces, that 5 million Ukrainian people died in 1932-1934 of a famine induced by Stalin.

 - Park Kultury (Red Line): The original terminus of the metro.
-The interior walls feature 1930s-style sculptures playing all kind of sports.
+The interior walls feature 1930s-style sculptures playing all kinds of sports.

 - Closest metro: Tsaritsyno or Domodedovskaya